Ananyasinha7/Real-time-tracker/README.md

 # Tech Stack
 Backend:
-Node.js
+Node.js,
-Express.js
+Express.js,
-Socket.io for real-time communication
+Socket.io for real-time communication.

 Frontend:
-EJS for templating
+EJS for templating,
-Leaflet.js for map rendering
+Leaflet.js for map rendering,
-HTML, CSS, and JavaScript
+HTML, CSS, and JavaScript.

 Map Data: OpenStreetMap tiles are used to display the interactive map.